RomanOrlovskiy/python-socket-webserver-and-api/README.md

 Also it includes a sample REST API from REST API Exercism task here https://exercism.io/my/tracks/python

 The code is not complete and requires major refactoring, but it does the job.
-It only covers the bare minimum to be able to pass unit-test for the Exercism challenge.
+It only covers the bare minimum to be able to pass unit tests for the Exercism challenge.

 ## Usage and supported API calls:

 1) in terminal window run python main.py
+2) running unit tests: pytest rest_api_test.py
-2) execute API calls using tool of your choice (Postman, curl, etc).
+3) execute API calls using tool of your choice (Postman, curl, etc).
 Examples with curl from another terminal window:
 - curl -XGET localhost:8080/users -d '{"users": ["Adam"]}'
 - curl -XPOST localhost:8080/add -d '{"user": "Roman"}'
 - curl -XPOST localhost:8080/iou -d '{"lender": "Roman", "borrower": "Chuck", "amount": 15}'